 Kazunoko (数の子), or herring roe, are tiny fish eggs in their enclosing skein.
-This caviar is a popular delicacy for Japanese New Year’s Feast (Osechi Ryori).
-Since kazunoko, or fish roe, represents eggs and fertility, eating kazunoko is said to bring prosperity of many children and as a prayer for healthy children.
-It is typically prepared by removing the salt for a day before lightly seasoned in a dashi broth.
+This caviar is a popular delicacy for the Japanese New Year’s Feast (Osechi Ryori).
+Since kazunoko, or fish roe, represents eggs and fertility, eating kazunoko is said to bring prosperity to many children and as a prayer for healthy children.
+It is typically prepared by removing the salt for a day before being lightly seasoned in a dashi broth.

-In the US, you can find kazunoko at Japanese grocers like Nijiya at the end of December.
+In the US, you can find kazunoko at Japanese grocers like Nijiya Market at the end of December.

 You can also find it from an online seafood supplier store.